knowrahman/AWS-SAA-C02-Course/README.md

 **EC2 mode** is good for a large workload if you are price conscious.
-This allows for spot pricing and prepayment.
+This allows for spot pricing and prepayment. pay for EC2 even when not using the container

 **Fargate** is great if you:

 - Have a large workload but are overhead conscious.
 - Have small or burst style workloads.
 - Use batch or periodic workloads.
+- pay what you consume

 ---

+**ECR**

+- Managed Container image registry service
+- like Docker hub.. but for AWS
+- Each AWS account has a public and private registry
+- Each registry can have many repositories
+- Each repository can contain many images
+- Images can have several tags
+- Public = public Read only ...
+Read/Write require permissions
+- Private = permissions required for any R/O or R/W operation

+**Benefits**
+- Integrated with IAM - Permssions
+- Image scanning, basic and enhanced(inspector)
+- ECR near realtime metrics for any pushed pull metrics
+- API actions = cloudTrail
+- Events => EventBridge
+- Replication..Cross-Region And Cross-Account

 ## 1.8.
 Advanced-EC2